 In rejecting fangxun as Yao's designation, I consider the readings given in Shiji, Da Dai liji, and other Han sources to be misinterpretations.
-At the same time, the fact that already the Mengzi understands fangxun as Yao's personal name raises two possibilities: either this reading, which runs against the structure of the Shangshu text itself, was indeed very early, possibly in a separate tradition of the Yao legend, or the two pertinent Mengzi pastive document.
-Instead, I read the section as a performance text-a text quite possibly not merely to be read but to be staged-that was directly modeled on the much earlier (late Western Zhou?) speeches generally believed to form the historical core of the Shangshu (Shaughnessy 1993b).
-My following reading is consistent with both the "Gao Yao mo" and the two parallels in the Yi Zhou shu; it reveals a different linguistic structure and allows us to rethink the rhetoric and ideology of the "Yao dian":
+At the same time, the fact that already the Mengzi understands fangxun as Yao's personal name raises two possibilities: either this reading, which runs against the structure of the Shangshu text itself, was indeed very early, possibly in a separate tradition of the Yao legend, or the two pertinent Mengzi passages (5.4 and 9.4) were composed only under the influence of Han sources such as the Shiji.

+initial section of "Yao dian" as a pseudohistorical narrative document.
+Instead, I read the section as a performance text-a text quite possibly not merely to be read but to be staged-that was directly modeled on the much earlier (late Western Zhou?) speeches generally believed to form the historical core of the Shangshu.22 My following reading is consistent with both "Gao Yao mo" and the two parallels in the Yi Zhoushu; it reveals a different linguistic structure and allows us to rethink the rhetoric and ideology of "Yao dian."